novalfahmy/Code-Challenge-Salary-per-Hour/README.md

 ## Project Overview
 This repository contains a set of SQL and Python scripts to calculate the salary per hour for each branch based on the number of employees and their total working hours each month.
 The results of this project will help the analyst determine the cost-effectiveness of the current payroll scheme, specifically on a per-hour basis for each branch.
-The input data is from the employees.csv and timesheets.csv. employees.csv consists of all-time employee information and timesheets.csv consists of daily clock-ins and clock-outs of the employees.
-Then, those files will be transformed and the output data will be stored in a table for easy retrieval by a BI tool using a simple SQL query.
+The input data is from
+- employees.csv: consists of all-time employee information and
+- timesheets.csv: consists of daily clock-ins and clock-outs of the employees.

+Both files will be transformed and the output data will be stored in a table for easy retrieval by a BI tool using a simple SQL query.

 ## Data Flow Overview
 Because the script is supposed to be in full-snapshot mode, the SQL and Python scripts will be
 - SQL Script: Truncate Destination Table --> Transform Raw Data --> Insert Into Destination Table
-- Python Script: Read CSV Data --> Transform Raw Data --> Truncate Destination Table --> Insert Into Destination Table
+- Python Script: Read CSV Data --> Transform Raw Data --> Connect to Database --> Truncate Destination Table --> Insert Into Destination Table

 ## Getting Started
-Before running the project, make sure that you have installed the required Python packages and configured the config_db.py file with your database parameters.
-Then, you can set up the required schemas and tables in PostgreSQL and finally copy the raw data to staging.employees and staging.timesheets tables using psql CLI
+Before running this script, make sure that you have met the prerequisites and have downloaded this repository

 **Prerequisites**